An Empirical Study of Kotlin-Java Cross-Dependency Issues and Their Detection: Introduction

 Although Google Android have provided documentation to guide developers on integrating Kotlin and Java~\cite{android-kotlin-java-interop}, the challenges faced in real-world projects remain largely unknown.
 In this paper, we propose to investigate into the dependency relations between Kotlin and Java in real-world projects to better understand the challenges associated with their interactions.
-To this end, we conducted an empirical study of 23 open-source projects, comprising 3,227 Java and 8,630 Kotlin source files.
+To this end, we conducted an empirical study of \projCount{} open-source projects, comprising 27,427 Java and 36,141 Kotlin source files.
 We developed a static code analysis tool to extract 11 kinds of dependency relations between Kotlin and Java code entities within these projects.
-Our findings indicate that Java and Kotlin frequently interact in these cross-language projects, with \texttt{access} and \texttt{call} dependency types being the most prevalent.
+Our findings indicate that Java and Kotlin frequently interact in these cross-language projects, with \dquote{\texttt{Call}} and \dquote{\texttt{Access}} dependency types being the most prevalent (among 40 projects, 20.6\% to 30.0\% of cross-language dependencies are \dquote{\texttt{Call}}, and 49.6\% to 54.1\% of cross-language dependencies are \dquote{\texttt{Access}}).

 Compared to files interacting solely within the same language, Java/Kotlin source files that act as the interface for cross-language interactions have undergone more commits, but not necessarily contain a higher volume of lines of code (LOC).
-Furthermore, we identified seven common mistakes in Kotlin-Java problematic interactions, which deserve special attention from developers.
+Furthermore, we identified nine common issues in Kotlin-Java problematic interactions, which deserve special attention from developers.
 To the best of our knowledge, this work is the first to explore Kotlin-Java dependency relations and to expose common problems in these interactions within real-world projects.
 The dependency analysis tool that we have implemented and the recurring patterns in Kotlin-Java problematic interactions can assist developers in comprehending and uncovering potential pitfalls in such cross-language systems.

+This paper extends our previous work~\cite{feng2024cross} by introducing a new research question (RQ4) and enhancing the results of RQ1, RQ2, and RQ3 through an increased volume and diversity of data, as well as a mixed-methods approach.
+Specifically, we analyzed 17 additional Kotlin-Java cross-language projects that are open-sourced on GitHub, exhibiting a varied ratio between Java and Kotlin code.
+With this expanded dataset, we validated our earlier findings and extended the previously identified seven categories of common Kotlin-Java interaction issues to nine categories.
+In addition, we improved our previous method for identifying relevant commits, moving from simple keyword searching to code change pattern matching, which significantly increased the precision of locating commits that address Kotlin-Java interaction issues.
+Furthermore, we developed a static code detection tool called \toolName{}, which leverages Kotlin compiler parsing features to proactively detect these common issues.